allanchua101/sana/README.md

 ## Lambda Functions

-You can use `sana` to run basic analysis of Lambda function distribution in an AWS account.
+Use `sana` to run basic analysis of Lambda function distribution in an AWS account.

 #### Counting Account-wide Functions

-You can use the `lambda-count` command to get the account-wide Lambda function count.
+Use the `lambda-count` command to get the account-wide Lambda function count.

 ```sh
 $ sana lambda-count --profile foo